Accidents at Work

 Busy workplaces can be a danger zone for accidents.
-If you have been involved in a workplace accident, you may be entitled to claim for compensation if it can be shown that your injury was caused by your employers negligence, breach of statutory duty or breach of contract.
+If you have been involved in a workplace accident, you may be entitled to claim compensation if it can be shown that your injury was caused by your employer’s negligence, breach of statutory duty, or breach of contract.

-If a work colleague’s actions contributed to a workplace accident which caused you injury, a claim is also possible against your employer.
+If a work colleague’s actions contributed to a workplace accident that caused you injury, a claim is also possible against your employer.

 It is important to note that you have an obligation to make your employer aware of any accidents that occur at work.
 This information should be properly recorded in the Accident Book.